AE-Hopscotch/hs-tools/README.md

-# hs-help-guide
+# Hopscotch Help Guide

-Hopscotch Help Guide
+A collab project I am working on.
+Collect info about the blocks and I put it into here.